 Pagans and Pre-Christian Europeans theorized they were lesser deities or spirits.
 Following the spread of Christianity, belief in fairies decreased.
 They were often thought only to be another race of beings who lived alongside humans.
 Others considered them to be prehistoric precursors to humans, spirits of nature, or even spirits of the dead.

-- Flight: While iconic modern-day fairies such as Disney’s Tinker Bell can fly, Traditionally, few fairies can fly and the don’t always have wings.
+- Flight: Traditionally, few fairies can fly and they don’t always have wings.
 Flight is traditionally used more as a form of defense and not a standard form of transportation.

-- Healing: Fairies are also healers.
-They are able to cure both plants and human beings.
+- Healing: They are able to cure both plants and human beings.
 They are even able to heal both the body and the spirit.

-- Invisibility: Not only can fairies control how they appear to others, they can also choose to not allow anyone to see them.
+- Invisibility: They can also choose to not allow anyone to see them.
 Some fairies even have the ability to merge into shadows.
 Although most fairies are normally invisible to the human eye.
 Gift-giving fairies can also make people invisible.

 Fairy powers can also include the ability to make others lucky or unlucky, and they often are so nimble they are able to dodge anything and never be hit.
 Some are able to grant humans the temporary gift of being able to see the hidden realm of fairies or see into the future.
 They are also nearly invulnerable and heal within one day.
 Finally, most fairies have enhanced senses.